Roots For Ritchie Campaign: Grow With Us

 3. Enhanced Accessibility

-Universal Design: The hall will exceed Canadian accessibility standards, ensuring it is fully inclusive for individuals of all abilities.
+Universal Design: The hall will meet the highest Canadian accessibility standards, ensuring it is fully inclusive for individuals of all abilities.

 Accessible Outdoor Spaces: Paved pathways, at-grade transitions, and power-operated doors will make the site welcoming for all.